Reach inbox zero with the Getting Things Done three-step workflow

 - Organize your clarified items, and rank these items by category and priority.
 You can also assign due dates and set reminders so you will follow up on them.

-- Review.
-With your tasks sorted and ready to be completed, don't forget to take the time to review your system regularly and reflect on your list.
+- Review: with your tasks sorted and ready to be completed, don't forget to take the time to review your system regularly and reflect on your list.
 Look over what your next action should be.
-If you have clarified your list correctly, you should be able to pick upcoming tasks accordingly and efficiently.
-If a task is still vague in the actions you can take, break it down further.
+If you have organized your list correctly, you should be able to pick upcoming tasks efficiently.
+If a task is still vaguely defined, break it down further.
 Then give your list an in-depth review to see where you’re making progress, where you need to adjust priorities and how it’s working for you.

 - Engage and get working!
-Your system is now set up and your tasks have been broken down in manageable chunks with varying priority.
-You can now comfortably engage with the world knowing what all your commitments are and what you’re doing right now is the best thing to do.
+Your system is now set up and your tasks have been broken down in manageable chunks with varying priorities.
+You can now comfortably engage with your work knowing what all your commitments are and that what you’re doing right now is the best thing to do.

-The average office worker receives 121 emails daily and sends out 40.
-Even if you’re not alarmed by this number, at least you’d know how it feels to stare at the unread count in your inbox and think, ‘I'm never going to get all this done.’
+The average office worker receives 121 emails daily and sends out forty from their Outlook, Gmail or Apple Mail inboxes.
+Even if you’re not alarmed by this number, you must know how it feels to stare at the unread count in your inbox and think, "I'm never going to get all this done."

-Yes, there are countless ways to approach the ultimate dream of Inbox Zero – many focusing on creating folders, filters or multiple inboxes.
-But first, let’s quickly review the 5 commandments of Inbox Zero, originally coined by Merlin Mann:
+There are countless ways to approach the ultimate dream of inbox zero - many focusing on creating folders, filters or multiple inboxes (for example, having an account in both Apple Mail and Gmail).
+But first, let’s quickly review the five commandments of inbox zero:

 - Time is precious.
 We won’t be able to take action on every email we receive.
 Accepting this fact allows us to concentrate on what actually matters.

-- 20/80 principle: not all emails are created equal.
+- 20/80 principle.
+Not all emails are created equally.
 20% of our emails consume 80% of our focus.
-The remaining 80% of less important emails can be handled quickly.
+The remaining four-fifths of less-important emails can be handled quickly.

 - Less is more.
 The longer your emails, the more time it takes for you to write them and for your recipients to go through them.
 Write concisely and straight to the point.